govau/content-guide/_writing-style/voice.md

 "
 %}

-Try using the first and second person (we, us) instead of the third person to help you to write in the active voice.

-You can use passive voice if there is no do-er.
+You can use passive voice if you can't specify the do-er of the action.

 {% include guide_example.liquid
   title = "using passive voice"
   content= "
-The proposal for the new-part time role was approved in March.
+The part-time role was approved in March.
 "
 %}